 About Albuca concordiana

-Albuca concordiana is a super rare houseplant 🌿 that needs very little water to thrive.
+Albuca concordiana is a relatively rare houseplant 🌿 that needs very little water to thrive.
 They do best in abundant sunlight ☀ and should be less than 3 feet from a window.

 Albuca concordiana likes soil that is well draining.
 You may want to supplement with a gentle, organic fertilizer throughout the peak growing season.